 Spelling variations of this family name include: Dalyell, Dalyiel, Dalzell, Dalziel, Dallyell, Daleel, Dalliel, Dalzel and many more.

-Another 195 words (14 lines of text) are included under the topic Early Dall Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Dall Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Dall family moved to Ireland, but this topic is not covered in this excerpt.
-Another 103 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: